|Last updated:29 apr 2014/csb|

 for a breeches pattern, one must go back to their

 which isn’t shown in the Regency section.
 But their patterns are difficult—they seem to assume that users

 will know how to tailor garments, and may require that users already be familiar with period clothing—and are

 very tough for beginners.
 Experienced tailors probably won’t have a problem with them, but those with even

 moderate experience very well may.

 Note, by the way, that Burnley & Trowbridge

 has Regency-era men’s shoes and wool, cotton, and silk

 stockings, which many other eighteenth

 and early-nineteenth-century re-enactment retailers carry.
-And G. Gedney Godwin
+Another supplier is

 that seems to be unique among suppliers, a post-1800